MehrabNF/Modalyzer/README.md

 # Modalyzer

-Open‑source Python library for Operational Modal Analysis (OMA) and system identification.
+Open-source Python library for Operational Modal Analysis (OMA) and system identification.

-Modalyzer provides multiple algorithms — EFDD/FDD, SSI (cov/data), ITD, and PolyMAX — along with helpers for preprocessing, stabilization diagrams, and drawing mode shapes for common structures.
+Modalyzer provides multiple algorithms — EFDD/FDD, SSI (cov/data), ITD, and PolyMAX (p-LSCF) — along with tools for preprocessing, stabilization diagrams, and mode-shape visualization for common structures.

-> **Status:** research code under active revision, shared to accompany an open‑source paper.
-Interfaces may still evolve.
+> **Status:** Actively developed research software.
+APIs may evolve as the project matures.

 ---